terra-money/terrain/README.md

 To run Terrain you need to install Node.js and NPM.
 We recommend the **[Node.js LTS 16](https://nodejs.org/en/download/)** and **Node Package Manager** (NPM) 8.5.0 which is the default installed version for Node.js LTS 16.

-> If you encounter the next below error code: <b>error:0308010C:digital envelope routines::unsupported</b> use LTS Node.js 16.
+> If you encounter the next error code: <b>error:0308010C:digital envelope routines::unsupported</b> use LTS Node.js 16.

 # Getting Started